ARM-software/acle/CONTRIBUTING.md

 it yourself with a [pull
 request](https://github.com/ARM-software/acle/pulls).

-## Proposals
+## Proposals for new content

 We are open to any proposal, including the introduction of new sets of intrinsics.
-We _do not_ require copyright assignment for the introduction of new specifications.
-The original contributor will retain the copyright.

-For adding new intrinsics or preprocessor macros, we recommend presenting them in a [pull request](https://github.com/ARM-software/acle/pulls), together with the following information:
+For adding new intrinsics or preprocessor macros, we recommend presenting them in a [pull request](https://github.com/ARM-software/acle/pulls), together with the following helpful information:

-1. A rationale covering why these intrinsics or macros are needed.
+1. A rationale covering why these intrinsics or macros.
 2. A design document to keep track of the reasoning that made the proposal reach its current state.

-Please note that this extra information is not a requirement for submitting proposals.
+Please note that this extra information is not a requirement for submitting new content.
 Contributors are trusted to use their judgment in deciding whether or not the proposal needs these extra documents.
 Providing the documents is recommended to make it easier for new ideas to be discussed and possibly accepted, especially for